 Shoulders are to provide a smooth transition from the paved roadway to surrounding native land.
 Periodically, a dirt berm builds up at the edge of the roadway which prevents water from getting into the ditches.
 This berm must be removed to ensure adequate drainage.
 The City also takes care of graveling and removing brush from the shoulders, where appropriate.
 Shoulders are maintained out to four feet from the edge of the street.

 All work is done by private contractor except for the initial survey and final inspection.
-Sidewalks are rated every 2 to 4 years, and repair priorities are based on those ratings.
+Sidewalks are rated every two to four, and repair priorities are based on those ratings.

 Snow and Ice Control

 Snow and ice control is accomplished by spreading a salt/sand mixture on the roadway or plowing when warranted.
 Priority streets are arterials and bus routes.
 Residential streets will be sanded as time and conditions permit.
 During snow events, crews operate the equipment 24 hours a day.

 Street repairs fall into two classes, asphalt repairs and concrete repairs.
 For asphalt repairs, the pavement is removed and the subgrade is inspected.
 If the subgrade is deficient, it is removed and replaced with acceptable material.
 Our asphalt contractor then moves in and replaces the pavement.

 Crack-sealing is accomplished solely with the use of contractors with city crews doing the final inspection.
 Filling potholes in streets and alleys is done with city personnel.

 For concrete repairs, all work is done by private contractor except the initial survey and the final inspection.
 A rating system is used for streets which directs where the repair money will be spent.

 Street sweeping occurs year round throughout the city.
 Sweepers run night and day to ensure sweeping coverage for all neighborhoods.
 The city strives to provide a clean and safe traveling experience for vehicles and bicycles.